The Casimir-Polder effect for an approximate Pauli-Fierz model: the atom plus wall case: Introduction

-\paragraph{Acknowledgments} This research was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Project-ID 258734477 - SFB 1173.
+\textbf{Acknowledgement} This research was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Project-ID 258734477 - SFB 1173.
 I thank D. Hundertmark and S. Vugalter for the intensive discussions about the topic and important suggestions about the scaling involved in the problem during my permanence in Karlsruhe Institute of Technology.
 I thank I. Anapolitanos for the discussions about the van der Waals forces involved in the model studied.
-I further thank M. Correggi, M. Falconi and L. Morin for suggestions about the presentation of the result.
+I further thank M. Correggi, M. Falconi and L. Morin for suggestions about the presentation of the result, and the anonymous referee, whose accurate comments really helped to improve the presentation and the rigor of the paper.